 In the end, the election was a surprise and enormous wake-up call for pretty much everyone involved in the election... including Trump himself.

-He predicted two years ago that he would not last in the election past October 2015 (not 2016).
-He was wrong too.
+He predicted several ago that he would not last in the election past October 2015.
+(He was wrong too.

 Whatever you’re attempting to accomplish in life: